 - The major is offered as a three-year or four-year track for graduation.

-A complementary major in Spanish gives students the strength and exposure of a full major, but without the requirement of additional study in a third language.
+- A complementary major gives students the strength and exposure of the full major, but without the requirement of additional study in a third language.
 It also requires completion of a study abroad experience.
 Many students in pre-med, nursing, business, global business, computer science, ministry, and other majors complete this complementary major, as well.
 This gives our students additional marketability after graduation.

-The Spanish minor requires students to take 18 hours of Spanish courses beyond the Elementary Spanish level, including Spanish Composition, and Spanish Conversation.
+- The minor requires students to take 18 hours of courses beyond the Elementary Spanish level, including Spanish Composition, and Spanish Conversation.

 - Study Abroad programming with more than 30 locations around the world.

 - Trips through Tri-S Global (a short-term learning service program).

 - Local opportunities to interact with members of the community.